Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • 11 References

-This guide explains what heart disease looks like in older adults (including the atypical symptoms that are easy to miss), which conditions matter most after 65, the red flags that mean call 911, and the evidence-based steps — lifestyle, medical, and realistic natural supports — that actually move the needle.
-Throughout, you’ll find links to related in-depth articles on natural ways to lower blood pressure, supplements that may help lower cholesterol, and stroke prevention and recovery.
+This guide covers what the disease actually looks like after 65 — including the quiet symptoms that get missed — which conditions matter most, the red flags that mean call 911, and the steps that move the needle.
+Along the way you will find links to deeper articles on natural approaches to lowering blood pressure, supplements studied for cholesterol, and stroke warning signs and prevention.

-People 65 and older are far more likely than younger adults to develop heart disease and related problems [NIA, 2024].
-A few things make older age different:
+People 65 and older develop heart disease far more often than younger adults, and it behaves differently once it shows up [NIA, 2024].
+A few things set older age apart.

-• Symptoms are often subtle.
-Classic crushing chest pain is only one possible presentation.
-Many older adults — especially women and people with diabetes — have shortness of breath, unusual fatigue, jaw or back pain, or just “not feeling right” [AHA, 2024].
+Symptoms are often quiet.
+The crushing chest pain from television is only one version.
+Many older adults — especially women and people with diabetes — instead feel breathless, wiped out, or simply “off,” or notice pain in the jaw, neck, or upper back [AHA, 2024].

-• Conditions stack up.
-Heart disease rarely travels alone after 65.
-High blood pressure, high blood sugar, high cholesterol, kidney disease, and sleep apnea often coexist and feed each other.
+Conditions cluster.
+Heart trouble rarely shows up alone after 65.
+High blood pressure, high blood sugar, high cholesterol, kidney disease, and sleep apnea tend to travel together and worsen one another.

-• Recovery is harder.
-Frailty, multiple medications, and other chronic conditions can complicate treatment and slow recovery after a cardiac event [MedlinePlus, 2024].
+Recovery takes longer.
+Frailty, several medications at once, and other chronic illnesses can complicate treatment and slow healing after a cardiac event [MedlinePlus, 2024].

-• The upside.
-Lifestyle changes and well-chosen medical treatment still work.
-The relative risk reductions from quitting smoking, controlling blood pressure, and staying active remain large well into the 70s and 80s.
+The encouraging part: treatment still works.
+The risk reductions from quitting smoking, controlling blood pressure, and moving more stay large into the 70s and 80s.

 How Aging Changes the Heart and Blood Vessels

-Some of the changes below are part of normal aging, and some cross the line into disease.
-Telling them apart is one of the main reasons to see a doctor regularly after 65.
+Some of the changes below are ordinary aging.
+Others cross into disease.
+Telling the two apart is one of the main reasons to keep regular check-ups after 65.

 • Arteries stiffen.
-The large arteries — including the aorta — lose some of their elasticity, which tends to push blood pressure up [NIA, 2024].
+The large arteries, including the aorta, lose elasticity, which tends to push blood pressure up [NIA, 2024].

 • Plaque builds up.
-Atherosclerosis — the slow buildup of cholesterol-rich plaque in artery walls — is common in older adults but is not a required part of aging.
-It narrows the arteries that feed the heart, brain, and legs.
+Atherosclerosis — the slow accumulation of cholesterol-rich plaque inside artery walls — is common in older adults but is not a required part of aging [NIA, 2024].
+It narrows the arteries feeding the heart, brain, and legs.

 • The heart wall thickens.
-The chamber may hold slightly less blood with each beat, and the heart can’t speed up as much during exercise or stress as it did in younger years [NIA, 2024].
+Chambers may hold slightly less blood per beat, and the heart cannot speed up during exertion the way it once did [MedlinePlus, 2024].

 • Valves get stiffer.
-Valve thickening can limit blood flow or cause small leaks; aortic stenosis is the most common valve problem in older adults [MedlinePlus, 2024].
+Thickened valves can limit flow or leak; aortic stenosis is the most common valve problem in older adults [MedlinePlus, 2024].

-• The electrical system changes.
-Abnormal heart rhythms such as atrial fibrillation become more common and raise stroke risk.
+• The electrical system drifts.
+Rhythm problems such as atrial fibrillation grow more common and raise stroke risk [NIA, 2024].

-Resting heart rate usually does not change much with age.
-Occasional skipped beats are typically harmless, but persistent fluttering, racing, or pounding deserves evaluation [NIA, 2024].
+Resting heart rate usually holds steady with age.
+An occasional skipped beat is rarely a problem.
+Persistent fluttering, racing, or pounding is worth checking [NIA, 2024].

-Coronary heart disease — also called coronary artery disease — is the most common form of heart disease and remains the leading cause of death in the United States [NHLBI, 2024].
-It develops when plaque narrows the arteries that feed the heart muscle.
-A plaque that cracks can trigger a clot and cause a heart attack; chronic narrowing can cause angina (chest discomfort with exertion) or silent damage.
+Coronary heart disease — also called coronary artery disease — is the most common form of heart disease and the leading cause of death in the United States [NHLBI, 2024].
+Plaque narrows the arteries that supply the heart muscle.
+A plaque that cracks can trigger a clot and cause a heart attack; steady narrowing can cause angina (chest discomfort on exertion) or quiet damage you never feel.

 Hypertension is extremely common after 65 and is a major driver of stroke, heart failure, and kidney disease.
-Evidence supports treating it even in older adults, though targets should be individualized with a clinician.
-For background, our article on decreasing blood pressure with supplements and lifestyle pairs well with medical treatment — not as a replacement for it.
+Treating it pays off even in older adults, though the right target depends on your other conditions and is worth setting with a clinician.
+Lifestyle and natural approaches to lowering blood pressure belong alongside medical treatment, not in place of it.

 Heart failure

-Atrial fibrillation is the most common serious heart rhythm problem in older adults.
-It often causes a fluttering or racing heartbeat, but it can also be silent.
-Untreated, it substantially raises stroke risk because blood can pool and clot in the upper chambers of the heart.
+Atrial fibrillation is the most common serious rhythm problem in older adults.
+It can feel like fluttering or a racing pulse, or cause nothing you would notice.
+Left untreated, it sharply raises stroke risk because blood can pool and clot in the upper chambers [NIA, 2024].

 Heart valve disease